Comment on the WBDG

 Dry Fire Hydrants

 One of the synergistic technologies for achieving water conservation and fire safety is a dry fire hydrant.
 Dry hydrants are non-pressurized suction pipe systems that are permanently installed in ponds or lakes and use the untreated water, instead of municipal water, to fight fires.
 Utilized in areas that lack conventional fire protection; areas that cannot handle the large volumes of water due to antiquated systems; or during peak use seasons when there is low water pressure, dry hydrants allow fire departments to be much more efficient by providing close water sources to fire risks.
 Since dry hydrants are installed below frost line and do not require electricity, they are capable of supplying water in the case of natural disasters such as hurricanes and tornadoes when electricity lines are knocked down, or during extreme cold or hot weather where conventional hydrant pipes can freeze or break.
-Also, dry fire hydrants help to save precious drinking water and conserve energy by using rainwater that does not need to be processed to be used for fighting fires.
+Also, dry fire hydrants help to save drinking water and conserve energy by using rainwater that does not need to be processed to be used for fighting fires.
 More

 Passive survivability is a fairly new approach to disaster recovery and continuity of operations.
 Ensuring that an on-site water storage system can survive a natural disaster would allow a facility to operate through the disaster or restart operations soon after a disaster.

 Extreme weather has taxed water supply systems and caused major damage to facilities along coastlines and rivers.
-Before rebuilding after extreme weather events, apply sustainable development principles to rebuilding water supply systems and stormwater management.
+Before rebuilding after extreme weather events, apply sustainable development principles to rebuilding water supply systems and storm water management.

 Continual drought conditions plague some parts of the country.
-Design water infrastructure systems and facility water use systems to minimize potable water use in these areas.
+Design water infrastructure systems and facility water use systems to minimize water use in these areas.

-Relevant Codes and Standards
+Relevant Codes, Laws, and Standards

-Major Resources
+Additional Resources

 Federal Agencies